isaadsohael/inmydrive-extension/privacy.md

 ## Contact Us

-If you have questions about this privacy policy, please contact us at: [your email address]
+If you have questions about this privacy policy, please contact us at: [mse21.rocks@gmail.com]